tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ![ASR Correction]({{ site.baseurl }}/img/diva-asr-portal.png)

 ## Quality Assurance & Data Collection
-To improve our recognition quality and our NLU, I worked with a remote quality assurance team in on the East Coast.
+To improve our recognition quality and our NLU, I worked with a remote quality assurance team on the East Coast.
 We had several goals:
-- Use DIVA to search and refine products so we can draw conclusions about how people would use voice in e-commerce.
+- Use DIVA to search for products and refine the search, so we can draw conclusions about how people would use voice in e-commerce.
-- Check the quality of the speech recognition, and if the intent was recognized.
+- Check the quality of the speech recognition, and whether the intent was recognized.
 - Research e-commerce data (such as brands, colors, etc.) for the speech recognition vocabulary.
 Our QA team member would join one telephone conference call to tell the team how we were performing.